mojaloop/mojaloop-specification/documents/API Definition v1.0.md

 The transfer of funds from a Payer to a Payee should be performed in near real-time.
 As soon as a financial transaction has been agreed to by both parties, it is deemed irrevocable.
 This means that a completed transaction cannot be reversed in the API.
 To reverse a transaction, a new negated refund transaction should be created from the Payee of the original transaction.

-The API is designed to be sufficiently generic to support both a wide number of use cases and extensibility of those use cases, However, it should contain sufficient detail to enable implementation in an unambiguous fashion.
+The API is designed to be sufficiently generic to support both a wide number of use cases and extensibility of those use cases.
+However, it should contain sufficient detail to enable implementation in an unambiguous fashion.

 Version 1.0 of the API is designed to be used within a country or region, international remittance that requires foreign exchange is not supported.
 This version also contains basic support for the [Interledger Protocol](#4-interledger-protocol), which will in future versions of the API be used for supporting foreign exchange and multi-hop financial transactions.